Excel Formulas for Finance: An Easy Guide

 Application of PMT function

 When you pay a loan, you pay both the principal and the interest.
 So each payment you make has 2 portions, one for the interest and another for the principal.
 You can get the portion for the interest using the IPMT function.
-For example, the interest portion in your first payment after 1 year will be
+To get the interest portion in your first payment after 1 year, the formula is

 =IPMT(C5,1,C8,-C7)